 Chemical Drain Cleaners also known as chemical drain openers are pure or a mixture of chemicals that help in clearing up clogs in drains caused by hair, fat, and grease deposits, or other organic matters.
 Chemical drain cleaning products have evolved over the years with the development of plumbing fittings.
 With the replacement of galvanized iron pipes with PVC piping, Chemical Drain Cleaners have adapted to a non-corrosive and PVC-friendly composition.

 Chemical Drain Cleaners can contain acidic materials, mostly in liquid form whereas some contain alkaline components in either solid, liquid, or gel form.
-These corrosive chemicals are capable of dissolving and disintegrating various organic and non-organic matter that is lodged in the drain pipes causing severe clogs.
-While these chemical drain cleaners are pretty strong, they aren’t very difficult to use if proper instructions are followed.
+These corrosive chemicals can dissolve and disintegrate various organic and non-organic matter lodged in the drain pipes causing severe clogs.
+While these chemical drain cleaners are pretty strong, they aren’t difficult to use if proper instructions are followed.

 Because of the corrosive nature of these chemicals and the hazards they present, many homeowners tend to leave the application of these to experienced plumbers.
 While regular people, too, can buy and use some of these chemical products, it’s not advised to do so because there could be severe repercussions if proper safety measures are not taken while handling these chemical drain cleaners.
 However, these chemical drain cleaners are effective and mostly used for unclogging sink drains, bathtub drains, as well as shower drains.

 Types of Chemical Drain Cleaners

 Acidic Drain Cleaners